 We outline the main responsibilities of a trustee of a charity with a particular emphasis on accounting and audit requirements.
-If your charity is in the West Yorkshire, Newcastle and London area we, at Freedom Accountancy, can help maintain your charity's accounting records or prepare the annual report.
+At Freedom Accountancy, we can help maintain your charity's accounting records or prepare the annual report.

 It is often considered an honour to act as a trustee for a charity and an opportunity to give something back to the community.
 However, becoming a trustee involves a certain commitment and level of responsibility which should not be underestimated.